The Gambler (novel)

-Inspiration
+Background

-The Gambler treated a subject Fyodor Dostoevsky himself was familiar with: gambling.
-Fyodor Dostoevsky gambled for the first time at the tables at Wiesbaden in 1863.
+Dostoevsky gambled for the first time at the tables at Wiesbaden in 1863.
 From that time till 1871, when his passion for gambling subsided, he played at Baden-Baden, Homburg, and Saxon-les-Bains frequently, often beginning by winning a small amount of money and losing far more in the end.
 He first mentions his interest in gambling in a letter he sent to his first wife's sister on 1 September 1863 describing his initial success:

 Within a week he lost his winnings and was forced to beg his family for money.
 He wrote to his brother Mikhail on 8 September 1863:

-Fyodor Dostoevsky then agreed to a hazardous contract with F. T. Stellovsky that if he did not deliver a novel of 12 or more signatures by 1 November 1866, Stellovsky would acquire the right to publish Dostoevsky's works for nine years, until 1 November 1875, without any compensation to the writer.
-He noted down parts of his story, then dictated them to one of the first stenographers in Russia and his wife-to-be, young Anna Grigorevna, who transcribed them and copied it neatly out for him.
+Dostoevsky then agreed to a hazardous contract with F. T. Stellovsky that if he did not deliver a novel of 12 or more signatures by 1 November 1866, Stellovsky would acquire the right to publish Dostoevsky's works for nine years, until 1 November 1875, without any compensation to the writer.
+He noted down parts of his story, then dictated them to one of the first stenographers in Russia, the 19 year old Anna Grigorevna Snitkina, who transcribed them and copied it neatly out for him.
 With her help, he was able to finish the book in time.
+Anna later became his wife.